Temple University: Beasley School of Law

-The Beasley School of Law was founded in 1895 as Temple College’s Department of Law.
-The school’s first Dean, Henry S. Borneman, proposed to Russell Conwell that he organize evening courses in the study of law for students wishing to prepare for the bar examination.
+The Beasley School of Law was founded in 1895 as Temple College's Department of Law.
+The school's first Dean, Henry S. Borneman, proposed to Russell Conwell that he organize evening courses in the study of law for students wishing to prepare for the bar examination.
 The Law School graduated its first class (of 16) in 1901, and received accreditation from the Pennsylvania State Board of Bar Examiners in 1907.

 The school has had many homes over the years, both on Temple's Main Campus and in Center City: these included a location over a shoe repair shop, another above the noisy printing presses of the Philadelphia Ledger, and one in the Gimbels Department Store (where students had to walk through the retail merchandise floors to get to class).
 In 2013, the Sheller Center for Social Justice at Temple Law School was created.
 The center partners with local community advocacy organizations to address civil access to justice issues confronting underserved populations.
 The Beasley School of Law is housed in Klein Hall, Shusterman Hall, and Barrack Hall.

-With an enrollment of approximately 650 students in Fall 2023, the school trains students with programs focused on trial advocacy, transnational law, and taxation, among others.
+With an enrollment of approximately 650 students in the fall of 2023, the school trains students with programs focused on trial advocacy, transnational law, and taxation, among others.
 The school offers full- and part-time programs, offering evening classes for working students.
 As of 2024, U.S. News & World Report ranked the school the tied for 54th best law school in the United States.